-Lawson’s second poetry chapbook mixes the humorous with the grotesque in a bizarre collection of new and previously published poetry.
+Lawson’s second poetry collection mixes the humorous with the grotesque in a bizarre collection of new and previously published poetry.
 This volume showcases his more story-like poems, many of which are favorites at his readings.
 Appearances by Pee Wee Herman, the hook hand of urban legend, and the Egyptian god Anubis will have you laughing despite yourself.
+This second edition contains over 30 pages of bonus material featuring Lawson at his most bizarre and irreverent.

 HorrorWeb – 4 stars